adammichaelwood/class-notes/_posts/2015-04-17-john-and-suffering-mary-martha-lazarus.md

  - Moloney sees Mary words as indicative of her unconditional trust in the power of the presence of Jesus ... reflecting true faith while MArtha has fallen short of such faith"

- - Brown suggests that because MAry is at Jesus's feet she has a livlier faith
+ - Brown suggests that because MAry is at Jesus's feet she has a livelier faith

- - In the light of the Jewish lectionary readings (espeically PSalms) assigned for Tebeth-Shebat, the coplaints of MAry and Martha represent the Lament Psalms
+ - In the light of the Jewish lectionary readings (especially Psalms) assigned for Tebeth-Shebat, the complaints of MAry and Martha represent the Lament Psalms

 ### Brief Introduction to the Psalms